 THE DARKER SIDE OF FRATERNITY LIFE

 I am in a good position to write about fraternity life as I have lived in two different fraternities on different campuses.
-I have also been close to sorority living having been a student ‘house boy’, for three years, serving girls and washing dishes after meals.
+I have also been close to sorority life, having worked as a student ‘house boy’, for three years, serving girls and washing dishes after meals.
 In addition, my Mother was a fraternity house mother at Oregon State for five years.
 She shared her experiences of fraternity life from the perspective of a house mother.

-It is now sixty years since I have had any contact with a fraternity or fraternity alumnae.
-Certainly, there were enjoyable experiences in fraternity living but my memory of those experiences seems to have faded.
-What remains is this collection of less favorable recollections.
+It is now been sixty years since I have had any contact with a fraternity or fraternity alumnae.
+Certainly, there were enjoyable experiences in fraternity living, but my memory of those experiences seems to have faded.
+What remains are less favorable recollections.
 I am concerned about what that says about me.
+That aside, here is what I remember.

 Sigma Chi at Oregon State College:

 The experience of being a freshman, living in the house, entailed cleaning duties.
 This would not have been a problem, except that the overzealous upper-class “brother”, who had volunteered to be in charge of seeing to it that we freshmen did our cleaning properly.
-There are positions in organizations which in which volunteers should not be allowed.
-I swear that this guy got his pleasure out of the power he had over the freshmen.
-He wore white gloves to check our dusting.
-He seemed to enjoy detecting a small amount of dust on his white glove.
+I swear that this guy found pleasure in making the freshmen miserable.
+He had a pair of white gloves which he used to check our dusting.
+He seemed to enjoy detecting a small amount of dust on these gloves.
 If he did, even if it had been on top of door trim, his punishment was a cold shower.
 The water was extremely cold, especially in the winter.
-He seemed to get some sadistic pleasure out of watching us shivering under the cold water.
+He seemed to get some sadistic pleasure out of watching us shivering under the cold shower.

 The dean of women, at that time, was known for being especially conservative regarding female student liberties.
-If a sorority was to share an activity with a fraternity, such as a dinner, she had to approve.
+If a sorority were to share an activity with a fraternity, such as a dinner, she had to approve beforehand.
 Our house mother was anxious that the Sigma Chis be thought of favorably by the Dean of Women.
 So she invited her to dinner.

 The dining room was tight.
 The tables were arranged in a U shape so that no one was far from the head table.
 On the evening of the dean’s visit, the noise at the table was, as usual, a clatter of utensils on dishes and many conversations.
 No one conversation could be distinguished from another.
-Unless you were sitting next to the person with whom you were talking.
-Occasionally there would be a pause in the din when all conversations would stop at the same moment.
+A conversation was only possible when you were sitting next to the person with whom you were talking.
+Occasionally, there would be a lull in the din when all conversations would stop at the same moment.
 On the evening of the dean’s visit, the conversation was, as usual, a pervasive rumble.
-However, a pause in conversation happened at just the moment when a brother stated “I’ll bet the old gal has never had an organism.”
+However, a pause in conversation happened at just the moment when a brother stated, “I’ll bet the old bitty has never had an orgasm.”
 The silence that followed was deafening.

 With only a couple of exceptions, I liked the men I came to know in the Sigma Chi house and enjoyed one year that I was there.
 However, my grades were not high enough for initiation.
-When I transferred to the University of Oregon I hoped to join a fraternity.
+So when I transferred to the University of Oregon, I was not committed to join the Sigma Chi Fraternity.

 Beta Theta Pi at the University of Oregon:

 I decided to accept the offer of the Beta Theta Pi fraternity at Oregon because four of my high school friends had pledged Beta.
 The fraternities, on the Oregon campus, do not have housemothers.
 While most fraternities maintained pride in their civility, the Betas did not.
 The fraternity chapter room was supposed to be a hallowed space where only the initiated could enter in reverence.
 However, for several months, during the time that I lived there, it could not be used, not even for monthly chapter meetings, because it had become a film studio in which one of the “brothers” was editing porn films.
 He would splice out all of the preliminary scenes, those where the actors developed character and the romance was building.
 He would leave only the scenes of greatest pornographic interest.
 He was a business major and was making good money renting these modified porn films to other fraternities.
-The film studio was eventually cleared out of the chapter room but that did not mean it had been restored to the sanctified space it was intended to be.
+The film studio was eventually cleared out of the chapter room but the taint of having been a porn film cutting room remained, preventing it from being restored to the sanctified space it had been.

 The way we were expected to prove ourselves as worthy of Beta membership was to successfully endure the riggers of initiation.
 The big challenge was surviving ‘Hell Week’.
-Each day of the week there was some stupid stunts which we would have to perform.
-One day we initiates were required to put a string over our collar which hung down the outside of our shirt like a string tie.
+Each day of the week there was some stupid stunt, which we would have to perform.
+One of the hell week days, we initiates were required to put a string over our collar, which hung down the outside of our shirt like a string tie.
 The other end of the string was supposed to be tied to our penis.
 The girls of certain sororities were told where the string was tied.
-When they would see us on campus they were invited to pull on the string in order to humiliate us.
-In fact, I and others tied the string to the top button of our fly or to our belt buckles.
-We would then pretend to be embarrassed if a girl would tug on it.
-I would have been delighted if a coed had tugged on my string as it may have indicated a sexual interest.
+If they saw one of us on campus, they were invited to pull on the string to humiliate us.
+I tied the string to the top button of my fly.
+We were supposed to be embarrassed if a sorority girl were to tug on the string hanging in front of our shirt.
+I would have been delighted if a coed had tugged on my string, as it may have indicated a sexual interest.
 None did.

 On another day we were required to remove all of our clothes when we returned from our afternoon classes.
 The rest of that day, through dinner and the evening we were to remain naked.
-At the end of the evening all were to lay in a row on the floor and spread our cheeks for the humiliation of the ‘Ass hole check’ where an upperclassman would grade us on how clean our anus was.
-In my experience there, this was the only instance where hygiene was encouraged by the Beta brotherhood.
+At the end of the evening all were to lie, face down, in a row on the floor and spread our cheeks for the humiliation of the ‘Ass hole check’ where an upperclassman would grade us on how clean our anus was.
+In my experience there, this was the only instance where hygiene was encouraged by the Beta Brotherhood.

 My experiences of living in two different fraternities were not white and black.
 Both offered positive and negative experiences.
 On balance, my year in the Sigma Chi house at OSU, where civility and academic achievement were the focus, was a positive experience.
 I can’t say the same for the Beta House on the UofO campus.